Harold E. Pierce

 Harold E. Pierce Jr. Brigadier General (USAF, PANG, ret.)
 (April 4, 1922 – October 25, 2006) was an American dermatologist and cosmetic surgeon who practiced principally in Philadelphia, Pennsylvania for over 48 years.
 He pioneered surgical techniques for the treatment of keloids, laminar dermal reticulotomy, hair transplants, cosmetic facial surgery, chemical facial peeling, and dermabrasion in people of color.
 He was called "The Father of Black Cosmetic Surgery."

 Early life

-Pierce was born on April 4, 1922, in Philadelphia to Mary Leora Bellinger Pierce and Harold Ernest Pierce, Sr. His mother was a classical pianist who played for Marian Anderson.
-He is the oldest of two sons.
-Their mother died when young Harold was seven years old and his grandparents, Lillian A. Willets and Warren Wood Pierce of Bridgeton, New Jersey, raised him.
+Dr. Pierce was born on April 4, 1922, in Philadelphia to Mary Leora Bellinger Pierce and Harold Ernest Pierce, Sr. His mother was a classical pianist who played for Marian Anderson.
+The couple gave birth to two sons, Harold Ernest Pierce, Jr, and Justice Lawrence Warren Pierce who became a United States circuit judge of the United States Court of Appeals for the Second Circuit in the New York.
+Their mother, Leora, died when young Harold was seven years old.
+Their grandparents, Lillian A. Willets and Warren Wood Pierce of Bridgeton, New Jersey, raised him.
 While he was still young, Harold was estranged from his father, and as an adult, visited his father in Harlem.
 His Father had retired as a Laboratory Assistant from New York State Department of Mental Hygiene.